Nadir Mothojakan

 Trauma-Informed Practice and Culturally Sensitive Practice

 I follow the six core principles of Trauma-Informed Practice : Safety, Empowerment, Trust, Choice, Collaboration and Cultural Awareness.
-Recognising and respecting cultural differences is central to my work as it ensures that therapy is relevant, respectful, and effective.
-This approach allows me to create a strong therapeutic alliance, validating your your unique identity and lived experiences, and helping you shape a more positive journey.
+Recognising and respecting cultural differences is central to my work as it ensures therapy is relevant, respectful, and effective.
+This approach allows me, in my practice, to create a strong therapeutic alliance, validating your unique identity and lived experiences, and helping you shape a more positive journey.

 Ethical Practice